-As detailed in Section 1, Pannal and Burn Bridge Parish Council first took the decision to embark on a Neighbourhood Plan project in 2016, establishing a steering group and associated focus groups shortly thereafter.

-A 2015 parish-wide Community-led Plan Survey and a 2018 Save Crimple Valley Survey, together with subsequent focus group work, provided a clear initial idea of the key issues, themes and priorities for the local community.

-Based on this early work, and a scoping report undertaken by commissioned consultants in late 2018, an initial 'Policy Intentions Document' was produced.
+- 3.4 As detailed in Section 1, Pannal and Burn Bridge Parish Council first took the decision to embark on a Neighbourhood Plan project in 2016, establishing a steering group and associated focus groups shortly thereafter. - 3.5 A 2015 parish-wide Community-led Plan Survey and a 2018 Save Crimple Valley Survey, together with subsequent focus group work, provided a clear initial idea of the key issues, themes and priorities for the local community. - 3.6 Based on this early work, and a scoping report undertaken by commissioned consultants in late 2018, and following a hiatus waiting on HDLP adoption, an initial 'Policy Intentions Document' was produced.
 This set out suggested policy and land use intentions, together with other community actions, which the parish council was minded to include in its next stage draft plan.
-This document enabled the community to take the opportunity to comment and suggest improvements and additional matters which could be incorporated in the draft plan.

-The 'Policy Intentions Document' was circulated to all addresses in the Neighbourhood Area, including households and local businesses, with a request to feedback via an online or hard-copy questionnaire.
+This document enabled the community to take the opportunity to comment and suggest improvements and additional matters which could be incorporated in the draft plan. - 3.7 In July 2021, the 'Policy Intentions Document' was circulated to all addresses in the Neighbourhood Area, including households and local businesses, with a request to feedback via an online or hard-copy questionnaire.
 HBC and other statutory and non-statutory bodies were also consulted.
-An online supporting drop-in event was also held.

-Over a hundred completed questionnaires and other representations were received (a roughly 10% response rate), indicating clear majority support for the proposed vision, aims and policy intentions, with approval ratings generally between 80% and 90%+.
-The responses to the consultation have been used to guide detailed evidence gathering and to develop this first full draft Neighbourhood Plan.
+An online supporting drop-in event was also held. - 3.8 Over a hundred completed questionnaires and other representations were received (a roughly 10% response rate), indicating clear majority support for the proposed vision, aims and policy intentions, with approval ratings generally between 80% and 90%+.

+Draft Plan, Submission, Examination and Modification

+- 3.9 The responses to the consultation on the Policy Intentions Document were used, during the second half of 2021 and early 2022, to guide detailed evidence gathering and develop a Pre-Submission Draft Pannal and Burn Bridge Neighbourhood Development Plan.
+The draft plan was the subject of a statutory six week Regulation 14 consultation period from April to June 2022.
+This attracted 38 separate detailed representations from a range of statutory consultees, organisations and individuals, via Survey Monkey, e-mail and written submissions.
+Although a small sample, relative to the Policy Intentions Document consultation response, the across the board, large majority support for the plan's policies mirrored that of the previous consultation.
+A small number of targeted re-consultations on specific plan policies/proposals with HBC Parks and Estates Departments, NYCC Highways and Network Rail were undertaken post-Regulation 14 on the recommendation of HBC Planning. - 3.10 A Submission Draft Plan, subject to amendment following detailed analysis of the statutory consultation and targeted consultation results, was formally submitted, as required, to the former HBC for a six week Regulation 16 publicity period, accompanied by a Basic Conditions Statement and Consultation Statement.
+There then followed a successful independent examination.
+The plan, amended in line with examiner recommendations, will now proceed to a community referendum of all registered voters on the electoral role within the Neighbourhood Area.
+If a majority are in favour, the Neighbourhood Plan will then be 'made' (i.e. adopted) by NYC as part of the statutory development plan for the area.
+From that point onwards, it will become the starting point for deciding on planning applications within the Pannal and Burn Bridge Neighbourhood Area.

+3.11 Full information on all of the consultations undertaken are provided in the Consultation Statement which accompanied the Submission Draft Plan.